drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 ---
 layout: post
-title: "Kernel Safari #4: The (source) Tree of the Knowledge of Good and Evil"
+title: "Kernel Safari #4: The Source Tree of the Knowledge of Good and Evil"
 author: Stan Drozd
 date: 2017-07-31 08:00:00 +0200
 categories: kernel-safari